davidwcleary/AMGD/README.md

 ## Basic Commands

-For the purposes of getting started without having to worry about installing software we are going to make use of a fantastic free resource at https://sandbox.bio/ Go to that address and click on the 'Start' 'Terminal Basics'.
+For the purposes of getting started without having to worry about installing software we are going to make use of a fantastic free resource at https://sandbox.bio/ Go to that address, scroll down to 'Terminal Basics' and click 'Start'.
 You should now have a terminal window in your browser that looks like the below.

 <img src="https://github.com/davidwcleary/AMGD/blob/008950de4a23ed4b0254659afbaac226c97dd1ab/Screenshot%202024-06-20%20at%2015.10.00.png">